 Using technology to support our daily lives has become the norm.
 It’s what people expect and want.
 So much so, that 1 in 4 workers would leave their current employer to move to a company with better technology.

 With the right tools you can create a learning culture and training that meets knowledge workers’ needs and holds on to your organisation’s talent pool.
+But you need to make sure that the training is good fit for your audience.
 This is where a learning platform that focuses on employee engagement can help.

 Onboarding Knowledge Workers

 Everyone likes to receive rewards and feel welcome (just take a look at the plethora of #FirstDay photos out there showcasing the awesome gifts new starters receive).
 But it’s important to take your onboarding strategy further than the first day celebrations.

 Create an onboarding programme that makes new starters feel welcome and helps them understand where they fit into the wider vision of the company.
 Build a positive, collaborative working environment online, which encourages people to embrace the working culture from the first day they walk through the door (and even before!).
 The LMS should hold everything new starters need to understand the organization, their team and role.
 It should also use every available tool to motivate the staff and keep them engaged.

 Enabling Knowledge Sharing

 Today’s knowledge workers increasingly value the role of collaboration.
 A strong learning culture encourages people to take ownership of their own learning and share what works with each other.
 Harness the power of social learning to create an organizational culture that encourages collaboration, sharing and recognition.
 Give them a platform that lets them contribute to the training programme with user-generated content.
 This lets the true experts in the organization stand out and lets them create something they can be proud of.